Anthony Pratt: Business career

-Pratt also welcomed two other US governors to his factories in the Fall of 2022.
-In September, Louisiana Governor John Bell Edwards visited Pratt’s 100% recycled paper mill in Shreveport to celebrate the businessman’s $250m of total investment in the state.

-A few weeks later, Kansas Governor Laura Kelly officially opened his new $200m corrugated box factory in Wichita.
+Pratt also welcomed two other US governors to his factories in the fall of 2022.
+In September, Louisiana governor John Bel Edwards visited Pratt's 100% recycled paper mill in Shreveport.
+A few weeks later, Kansas governor Laura Kelly officially opened his new US$200m corrugated box factory in Wichita.

 Pratt Industries is now the 18th largest privately owned manufacturing company in the United States.

-And in his native Australia, Pratt attended the national Jobs and Skills Summit convened by the New Labour Government in September, 2022.
-Pratt, one of 100 government, business and social leaders invited to the conference, spoke about the need to reduce landfills and methane emissions though investment in technology.

-Then, the following month he broke ground on his Australian company’s largest ever single investment - a $500m glass recycling factory outside Brisbane, Qld.
+Pratt attended the national Jobs and Skills Summit in September 2022 in Australia.
+In October 2022, he broke ground on his Australian company's largest ever single investment - a A$500m glass recycling factory outside Brisbane, Queensland.

-In November, 2022, Pratt made his largest ever investment pledge.
-The $5 billion pledge, which he made to Caroline Kennedy, the US Ambassador to Australia, will be invested in recycling and clean energy infrastructure to create 5,000 well-paying, green collar, American manufacturing jobs over the next 10-years.
+In November, 2022, Pratt pledged to invest A$5 billion, in an agreement made with Caroline Kennedy, the US Ambassador to Australia, in recycling and clean energy infrastructure to create 5,000 well-paying, green-collar American manufacturing jobs over the next 10 years.
+Since making that pledge, Pratt has spent and committed hundreds of millions of dollars on new factories.

+In September 2023 Pratt opened a US$700 million mill in Henderson, for the manufacture of recycled paper.
+The Governor of Kentucky, Andy Beshear, granted Pratt with the honorary title of Kentucky Colonel in acknowledgment of Pratt's contribution to the State of Kentucky.
+That same month Pratt announced to the Governor of Pennsylvania, Josh Shapiro, that he would invest another US$500 million and create hundreds of jobs in Pennsylvania over the next ten years.

+The US$5 billion pledge to Kennedy also included the construction of the most advanced corrugated box factory in the United States.
+The US$200 million manufacturing plant, which was opened by Georgia governor Brian Kemp in April 2024, produces more than one million boxes every day.